MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 {% include lazy-image.html src="/images/oldwebsite-mographmentor-casestudy.gif" alt="Former website design of Mograph Mentor" caption="Mograph Mentor - Former website design" figClass="" %}

-### Industry & Market research led to important discoveries about how the motion design industry operates and the current state of online education for motion design.
+### Industry & Market research led to important discoveries about how the motion design industry operates and the current state of online education for motion design

 Researching how the industry operates and who its main actors are was essential to successfully lead this project.